-PART A
+PART - A

-- 1.Program to accept student name and marks in three subjects.
-Find the total marks, average and grade (depending on the average marks). - 2.A menu driven program to input two integers & an operator to perform basic arithmetic operations (+,-, and - /) using switch case structure. - 3.
-Program, which reads two numbers having same number of digits.
+- 2. Program which reads two numbers having same number of digits.
 The program outputs the sum of product of corresponding digits.
 (Hint Input 327 and 539 output 3x5+2x3+7x9=84) - 4.
-Program to input Start and End limits and print all Fibonacci numbers between the ranges.
-(Use for loop) 5.
-Define a class named Pay with data members String name, double salary, double da, double hra, double pf, double grossSal, double netSal and methods: Pay(String n, double s) - Parameterized constructor to initialize the data members, void calculate() - to calculate the following salary components, and void display() - to display the employee name, salary and all salary components.
+Define a class named Pay with data members String name double salary double da double hra double pf double grossSal double netSal and methods: Pay(String n double s) Parameterized constructor to initialize the data members void calculate() to calculate the following salary components and void display() to display the employee name salary and all salary components.

-Dearness Allowance = 15% of salary House Rent Allowance = 10% of salary Provident Fund = 12% of salary
+Dearness Allowance = 15% of salary House Rent Allowance =

+10% of salary Provident Fund = 12% of salary

-Gross Salary = Salary + Dearness Allowance + House
+Gross Salary = Salary + Dearness Allowance + House Rent Allowance

-Rent Allowance Net Salary = Gross Salary - Provident
+Net Salary - Gross Salary - Provident Fund

-Fund

-Write a main method to create object of the class and call the methods to compute and display the salary details.
-6.Program to create a class DISTANCE with the data members feet and inches.
+Write a main method to create object of the class and call the methods to compute and display the salary details. [class basics]

+- 5. Program to create a class DISTANCE with the data members feet and inches.
 Use a constructor to read the data and a member function Sum () to add two distances by using objects as method arguments and show the result.
-(Input and output of inches should be less than 12.)

-7. Program to check whether the given array is Mirror Inverse or not.

-8. Program to create a class "Matrix" that would contain integer values having varied numbers of columns for each row.
-Print row-wise sum.

-9. Program to extract portion of character string and print extracted string.
-Assume that 'n' characters extracted starting from mth character position.

-10. Program to add, remove and display elements of a Vector
+(Input and output of inches should be less than 12.) - 6.
+Program to create a class "Matrix" that would contain integer values having varied numbers of columns for each row.
+Print row-wise sum. - 7.
+Program to extract portion of character string and print extracted string.
+Assume that 'n' characters extracted starting from mth character position. - 8.
+Program to add remove and display elements of a Vector

-PART-B

-1. Create a class named 'Member' having data members: Name, Age, PhoneNumber, Place and Salary.
-It also has a method named 'printSalary' which prints the salary of the members.
-Two classes 'Employee' and 'Manager' inherit the 'Member' class.
-The 'Employee' and 'Manager' classes have data members 'specialization' and 'department' respectively.
-Now, assign name, age, phone number, address and salary to an employee and a manager by making an object of both of these classes and print the same.

-2. Program to implement the following class

-hierarchy: Student: id, name

-StudentExam (derived from Student): Marks of

-3subjects, total marks StudentResult (derived from

-StudentExam): percentage, grade

-Define appropriate methods to accept and calculate grade based on existing criteria and display details of N students

-- 3. Program to calculate marks of a student using multiple inheritance implemented through interface.
-Class Student with data members rollNo, name, String cls and methods to set and put data.
-Create another class test extended by class Student with data members mark1, mark2, mark3 and methods to set and put data.
+- 2. Program to implement the following class hierarchy: Student: id name StudentExam (derived from Student): Marks of 3subjects total marks StudentResult (derived from StudentExam): percentage grade Define appropriate methods to accept and calculate grade based on existing criteria and display details of N students - 3.
+Write aProgram to calculate marks of a student using multiple inheritance implemented through interface.
+Class Student with data members rollNo name Stringcls and methods to set and put data.
+Create another class test extended by class Student with data members mark1 mark2 mark3 and methods to set and put data.
 Create interface sports with members sportsWt = 5 and putWt().
-Now let the class results extends class test and - with members sportsWt = 5 and putWt().
 Now let the class results extends class test and implements interface sports.
-Write a Java program to read required data and display details in a neat format. - 4.
-Program to create an abstract class named shape that contains two integers and an empty method named print Area().
-Provide three classes named Rectangle, Triangle and Ellipse such that each one of the classes extends the class shape.
-Each one of the class contains only the method print Area() that print the area of the given shape. - 5.
-Create a package to convert temperature in centigrade into Fahrenheit, and one more package to calculate the simple Interest.
-Implement both package in the Main () by accepting the required inputs for each application. - 6.
-Program that implements a multi-threaded program has three threads.
-First thread generates a random integer every second, and if the value is even, second thread computes the square of the number and prints.
-If the value is odd the third thread will print the value of cube of the number. - 7.
-Program to create a window when we press M or m the window displays Good Morning, A or a the window displays Good After Noon E or e the window displays Good Evening, N or n the window displays Good Night. - 8.
-Program that creates a user interface to perform basic integer operations.
+Write a Java program to read required data and display details in a neat format.

+5. Create a package to convert temperature in centigrade into Fahrenheit and one more package to calculate the simple Interest.

+Implement both package in the Main () by accepting the required inputs for each application.

+6. Write a Program that implements a multi-threaded program has three threads.
+First thread generates a random integer every second and if the value is even second thread computes the square of the number and prints.
+If the value is odd the third thread will print the value of cube of the number.[Multithreading]

+- 7. Program that creates a user interface to perform basic integer operations.
 The user enters two numbers in the TextFields Num1 and Num2.
 The result of operations must be displayed in the Result TextField when the "=" button is clicked.
-Appropriate Exception handling message to be displayed in the Result TextFieldwhen Num1 or Num2 is not an integer or Num2 is Zero when division operation is applied. - 9.
-Program to accept the employee name, employee number and basic salary as inputs and find the gross and net salaries on the following conditions.
+Appropriate Exception handling message to be displayed in the Result TextFieldwhen Num1 or Num2 is not an integer or Num2 is Zero when division operation is applied. - 8.
+Using the swing components design the frame for shopping a book that accepts book code book name and Price.

-if Salary <= 20000 D.A is 40% Salary; H.R.A is 10% Salary.

-P.F 12% of Gross; PT is Rs .100

-if Salary > 20000 D.A is 50% of salary; H.R.A 15% of salary

-P.F 12% of Gross; PT is Rs.150

-Gross = basic salary +D.A +HRA and Net = Gross -PT -PF

-10. Using the swing components, design the frame for shopping a book that accepts book code, book name, and Price.
 Calculate the discount on code as follows.

-Code Discount
+Code Discount rate

-rate

-101

-15%
+101 15%

+102 20%

+103 25%

 Any other 5%